Skip to content

 “They (my father and Kang brothers) soon bought a couple of lorries to pick up the imported consignment from the port.
 They used to unload, load, pack them, put labels; they used to do everything on their own for a very long time.
 They first started supplying door to door and eventually to other stores.”

-As the business expanded, Karnail and Kang brothers felt the need of a bigger space, so they bought a huge empty building which was formerly a Jaguar plant.
+As the business expanded, Karnail and Kang brothers felt the need of a bigger space, so they bought a huge empty building which was formerly a Jaguar plant, a huge 134,000 square feet space in Birchall Street in Birmingham.

-Apart from Asian food and spices, the massive new space also enabled Karnail to focus on stocking a wider range of alcohol range right from local brown ale to every variety of spirits and wines sourced from France, Germany, Spain, Italy and Yugoslavia.
+Apart from Asian food and spices, the massive new space also enabled Karnail to focus on stocking a wider range of alcohol range right from local brown ale to every variety of spirits and wines sourced as far as from France, Germany, Spain, Italy and Yugoslavia.

-Owing to the focus on this niche, Sandhar and Kang cash and carry soon came to be known as Midland’s largest and cheapest wine and spirits cash and carry.
+Owing to the focus on this niche, Sandhar and Kang cash and carry soon came to be known as Midland’s largest and cheapest wine and spirits wholesaler.

-Karnail also had an eye for identifying rising stars in the industry.
-He gave many their first platform at Sandhar and Kang Cash and Carry which eventually became a lifeline for other emerging food and drink businesses across the Midlands and beyond.
+Karnail also had an eye for identifying rising stars in the industry, Harbinder said, adding that Sandhar and Kang Cash and Carry also became a lifeline for other emerging food and drink businesses across the Midlands and beyond.

-Harbinder informed, “Some of my father’s early clients were East End Foods, Bestway, Tilda and Cobra Beer.
+“Some of my father’s earlier clients were East End Foods, Bestway, Imperial Snack Foods, Tilda and Cobra Beer.
 My father helped Lord Karan Bilimoria when no major wholesaler was ready to stock his beer line.
 He gave him space to stock his beer, and it soon became a huge hit.

-"Sandhar and Kang was among the first wholesalers to pack own-brand products with SK as branding.
+"Sandhar and Kang was among the first wholesalers to pack own-brand products under SK branding.

 “My father used to help and uplift whoever sought his advice or help.
 Sometimes, he also gave credit to Asian entrepreneurs who wanted to open business or shops in Leamington Spa.